 Who we are:

-Whistle and Wag Dog Training is run by two friends that have a mutual love of dogs and dog training who decided they would combine their years of knowledge and teach others how to train their dogs.
+Whistle and Wag Dog Training is run by two friends that have a mutual love of dogs and training who decided they would combine their years of knowledge and teach others how to train their dogs.

 Jemma